-Finally, in setting the fiscal 2014 compensation for Alexandros Aldous, Hay Group referenced Hay Group's 2013 General Market U.S. National Executive Compensation Report to determine market levels of compensation.
-Mr. Aldous' position was evaluated using job points obtained from Hay Group's job evaluation methodology, which focuses not on job title or personal attributes, but rather on know-how, problem solving and accountability.
+Finally, in setting the fiscal 2015 compensation for our chief financial officer, our general counsel and our chief human resources officer, Hay Group referenced Hay Group's 2014 General Market U.S. National Executive Compensation Report to determine market levels of compensation.
+These positions were evaluated using job points obtained from Hay Group's job evaluation methodology, which focuses not on job title or personal attributes, but rather on know-how, problem solving and accountability.

 We do not benchmark compensation in the traditional manner, as we do not directly tie individual components of compensation to particular benchmarks.
-In general, the Compensation Committee references the 25th and 75th percentiles and the median of the competitive compensation marketplace as well as data regarding compensation design and performance metrics, but market data is only one factor among many considered by the Compensation Committee when making determinations regarding executive compensation.
+In general, the Compensation Committee references the 25th and 75th percentiles and the median of the competitive compensation marketplace, as well as data regarding compensation design and performance metrics.
+Market data, however, is only one factor among many considered by the Compensation Committee when making determinations regarding executive compensation.
 Other factors considered include individual performance, scope of responsibilities, tenure, criticality of the position, retention concerns and the need to recruit new officers.

-Components of Fiscal 2014 Compensation for Our Named Executive Officers
+Components of Fiscal 2015 Compensation for Our Named Executive Officers